 Printed electronic circuits on low‐temperature plastic substrates have enormous potential across a range of consumer markets, including automotive windows, wearable devices, healthcare devices and smart labels.
-These large-area electronic (LAE) systems invariably require active electronic devices, either conventional silicon chips or flexible ICs.
+These large-area electronic (LAE) systems invariably require active electronic devices, either conventional silicon chips or flexible integrated circuits (ICs).
 Fast and cost-effective methods are therefore needed for attaching active devices to low-temperature plastic electronic substrates.
-Currently the favoured approach is to use isotropic conductive adhesive (ICA) packaging, whereby a conductive adhesive is printed onto the substrate at sites where electrical connection is required.
+Currently the favoured approach is to use isotropic conductive adhesive (ICA) packaging, whereby a conductive adhesive is selectively deposited onto the substrate at sites where electrical connection is required.
 The silicon device is then placed in position, and the adhesive is cured.
-The ITAPPE project investigated the use of Non Conductive Adhesive (NCA) packaging as an alternative route for integrating active devices on low‐temperature substrates.
-Electrical connections are mediated by conductive bumps on the active device.
-The role of the adhesive is purely to pull these bumps into contact with the pads on the substrate.
+The ITAPPE project investigated an alternative approach using Non-Conductive Adhesive (NCA) packaging and thermosonic bonding (TS) to deliver higher efficiency at the point of assembly and increased throughput and reliability.

 - Investigate the use of non-conductive adhesive (NCA) packaging as an alternative route for integrating active devices on low‐-temperature substrates.